 The interest in epigenetics is growing substantially and other fields of science are recognizing the importance of epigenetics to their work.
 You suggest that epigenetics might ultimately become the organizing system that ties together hard science with social science.
 This is an intriguing possibility.
 Can you say more?

 It’s true.
 The field of epigenetics is growing exponentially with the number of papers published in this field doubling about every three years—a rate that is three times that for science in general.
 This has occurred, in part, because increasing numbers of scientists from other disciplines, such as epidemiology, neurobiology, psychiatry, psychology, and the social sciences, are realizing the critical importance of environmental epigenomics in human health and disease.
 Consequently, over 12,000 papers were published this past year in epigenetics, many of which described the social and behavioral aspects of epigenetic programming.

 The large-scale human studies that will be required in the future to more clearly define the role of epigenetics in human well being will require teams of scientists comprised of neurobiologists, geneticists, and toxicologists interacting closely with epidemiologists, nutritionists, psychologists, and social biologists.

 Both current interest and future needs point to the same end point.
 Epigenetics isn’t simply influencing the way we study biology—it is in fact becoming biology.
 That is the beauty of epigenetics.
 It is inseparable from the study of life.

-To learn more, visit What’s Next Health to watch a conversation with Randy and RWJF's Nancy Barrand and view an infographic inspired by Randy’s pioneering work in epigenetics and genome imprinting.
+To learn more, watch the video below with Randy and RWJF's Nancy Barrand and view an infographic inspired by Randy’s pioneering work in epigenetics and genome imprinting.
 For more information about epigenetics research and the studies mentioned in this Q&A, please visit http://www.geneimprint.com.

 This commentary originally appeared on the RWJF Pioneering Ideas blog.